 A. Program

-Glen Ames has three program tracks: English (Core), Extended French, and French Immersion.
-There are similarities and differences between how these programs are delivered.
+Glen Ames has two program tracks: English (Core) and French Immersion.

-A homeroom teacher is the key contact teacher for the class.
-Homeroom teachers will distribute/collect first day forms, help liaise with other teachers when parents request support with any school matters, and help coordinate school-wide activities/events for their homeroom students.
-They will teach a combination of subjects to that specific class.
-Subjects taught by each homeroom teacher differ from class to class.
-Students will receive their homeroom and rotary teachers’ names, class assignment, and timetable on the first day of school.
+An advisor teacher is the key contact teacher for the class.
+Advisor teachers will distribute/collect first day forms, help liaise with other teachers when parents request support with any school matters, and help coordinate school-wide activities/events for their advisor group of students.
+Students will also have teachers who teach rotary subjects and homeroom cluster subjects as well.

 iii) Physical & Health Education